KunalD09/VLSI_TCL/README.md

 **Task 1: Synthesis run_script generation**

 In Task 1, the synthesis run_script (openMSP430.ys) is created using TCL.
 The synthesis run_command is executed on terminal as shown in the image below.

+**exec yosys -s $outputdirectory/$designname.ys >& $outputdirectory/$designname.synthesis.log**

 Below is the snapshot of the run_script

 ![image](https://github.com/KunalD09/VLSI_TCL/assets/18254670/c2df1c88-7a8d-4638-894f-d035a415d8be)